OWASP/www-project-vulnerable-web-applications-directory/CONTRIBUTING.md

 3. Make your changes and test them locally to ensure they work as expected.
 4. Submit a pull request with your changes.

+## Testing

+To set up a local development environment for this [Jekyll](https://jekyllrb.com/docs/installation/ubuntu/) site:

+1. Install Jekyll and its required dependencies for your operating system.
+See [Installation](https://jekyllrb.com/docs/installation/).
+2. Clone this repository, for example: `git clone git@github.com:OWASP/www-project-vulnerable-web-applications-directory.git www-vwad`
+3. Change into the repository directory and install dependencies with: `cd www-vwad && bundle install`
+4. Serve the site to view it locally by running: `bundle exec jekyll serve`

 ## Pull Request Guidelines

-1. The overwhelming majority of this project exists within a single JSON data file.
+1. The overwhelming majority of this project exists within a single JSON data file: [`_data/collection.json`](https://github.com/OWASP/www-project-vulnerable-web-applications-directory/blob/master/_data/collection.json).
     1. That data file uses a single tab per level of indentation.
 (You can use <https://jsonformatter.org/>, if needed.)
 				2. Contains entries sorted by the value of the `name` key.
 (You can use <https://codeshack.io/json-sorter/>, if needed.)
+				3. The details associated with the entries are governed by the established [JSON schema](https://github.com/OWASP/www-project-vulnerable-web-applications-directory/blob/master/schema.json)
+				    1. PRs which involve the data file are validated against this schema as part of a GitHub workflow process.
 2. Ensure your changes do not break the data file.
 3. Your pull request includes a clear and concise description of the changes you have made.
 3. If your change is related to a specific issue, please ensure your PR description includes a keyword to close the issue (as applicable).
 Per: <https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests#linking-a-pull-request-to-an-issue>